“Hey, wake up. Wake up!” Brian whispered harshly. “There’s someone out there.”

 As we part ways on the slope they always yell the same thing, “Wait, what?
 Are you serious?”

-Jason Haas still has the fixed pin from that fateful trip to Africa and was the inspiration behind the name to his publishing company, Fixed Pin Publishing, which he runs from his house.
+Jason Haas still has the fixed pin from that fateful trip to Africa.
 He lives in Boulder, Colorado, with his wife and two kids.